Itrat Husain Zuberi

-Itrat Husain Zuberi FRSL (ইতরাত হোসেন জুবেরী) (8 June 1920 – 14 December 1964) was a noted educationist of Pakistan.
+Itrat Husain Zuberi FRSL (ইতরাত হোসেন জুবেরী) (8 June 1906 – 14 December 1964) was a noted educationist of Pakistan.
 He started his educational career as a teacher in East Pakistan.
 He served in various capacities such as professor, Principal, Vice Chancellor, Education Advisor and Member, Executive Board of UNESCO till his retirement.
-Dr Itrat was the first Indian to have the distinction of being elected a Carnegie Fellow at Oxford.
+Itrat was the first Indian to have the distinction of being elected a Carnegie Fellow at Oxford.

 Education

 Zuberi was M.A., Ph D, D.F.
 R.S.I.
-He was educated at St. John's College, Agra, where he took his MA; Allahabad University; Merton College, Oxford (1948-1950); and the University of Edinburgh where he worked under the renowned professor, Sir Herbert JC Grierson.
+He was educated at St. John's College, Agra, where he took his MA; Allahabad University; Merton College, Oxford (1948-1950); and the University of Edinburgh where he received a PhD and worked under the renowned professor, Sir Herbert JC Grierson.

 Professor and Principal Islamia College, Calcutta (1938–1953)

 Zuberi joined the Bengal Senior Education Service in 1938 as senior professor of English at Islamia College, an undergraduate college of the prestigious University of Calcutta before the establishment of the University of Rajshahi.
 Zuberi served Islamia College as a senior professor and Principal until he became Vice-Chancellor of the University of Rajshahi in 1953.

 In 1942 Zuberi married Saida Idris; they had one son and two daughters.